alpacamybags118/terratest-talk-code/complex-tests-aws/README.md

 ## Running Terraform

-This module is configured to use a local endpoint for creating AWS resources, leverging localstack.

-Included in this module is a docker-compose file to configure `localstack`.
-To start it, just run `docker-compose up -d`

-Once running, you can run `terraform plan --var-file=example/terraform.tfvars` to validate what will be created and `terraform apply --var-file=example/terraform.tfvars` using the example data.
+You can run `terraform plan --var-file=example/terraform.tfvars` to validate what will be created and `terraform apply --var-file=example/terraform.tfvars` using the example data.

 ## Running Tests